 That’s all you need to do.
 Now you can add shortcodes to widgets of sidebar, footer, or other areas.

-For those who don’t want to delve in coding (although it’s just about adding two simple lines of code to a file), here’s a plugin named as Shortcodes in Sidebar Widgets.
+For those who don’t want to delve in coding (although it’s just about adding two simple lines of code to a file), here’s a plugin named as Shortcodes in Widgets.

 Simply install this plugin and then activate it to execute shortcodes in sidebar text widgets.
 There’s nothing else that you need to do, apart from activating it.